urban immersion Brings youth and adults to ODM for short-term trips to serve, learn, and interact with the neighborhood.

 3) Learning Opportunities

-Poverty Scavenger Hunt
+Downtown Scavenger Hunt

 Go through an hour outreach training with Open Door staff and then head downtown to have meaningful conversations with the homeless in Civic Center Park and surrounding areas.
+The purpose of this activity is to meet needs, break down barriers, and have conversations about Christ.

 Sidewalk Sunday School Outreach